 Lead the Food Industry with a Master’s Degree in Food Business

-Your career success—and impact—in today’s food, beverage, and hospitality industries depends on a deep understanding of increasingly complex systems.
+Your career success—and impact—in today’s food, beverage, and hospitality industry depends on a deep understanding of increasingly complex systems.
 That’s why you’ll find CIA graduates in nearly every corner of the food world, from research and development to health policy to environmental science.
-And, of course, food businesses.
+And, of course, owning and managing food businesses.

-In this one-of-a-kind business program, you’ll hone the skills you need to successfully assess market opportunities, pitch investors and senior executives, and spearhead the next food movement.
-And unlike general MBA programs, CIA’s master’s in Food Business combines decades of thought leadership in sustainability, innovation, wellness, and food ethics with traditional business topics such as leadership, finance, human resources, and marketing.
+In this renowned business program, you’ll hone the skills you need to successfully assess market opportunities, pitch investors and senior executives, and spearhead the next food movement.
+Unlike general MBA programs, our master’s in Food Business program combines decades of thought leadership in sustainability, innovation, wellness, and food ethics with traditional business topics such as leadership, finance, human resources, product development, and marketing.

 Ready to get started?
 Apply now.